 - Significant.
 Sticking with our sticky ice cream decision, it’s hard to see how that’s likely to be important to our heroine or her quest.
 Again, it could be, but the author is going to have to reveal that importance, and right quickly.

 - Worse than the last one.
 Remember how we’ve discussed rising tension and conflict?
 Increasingly difficult obstacles are an easy way to achieve that.
 Piling on troubles keeps the story moving.
 Within reason, of course.
-Authors don’t want to overstrain their readers’ credulity.
+Too many obstacles, too outrageous ones, or seemingly irrelevant ones, can make the reader put the book down—an obstacle to them finishing the book, and to the author getting further sales.

 One last thing: at the end of the story, all of those obstacles will have to have been dealt with—unless, of course, one of those obstacles remains as the connection to the next story in the series.
 Loose ends need to be tied up at the conclusion.

-So, to finish up, here are some questions for you to ask as you review as piece:
+So, to finish up, here are some questions for you to ask yourself as you review a piece:

 - Has the author placed any obstacles in front of his characters?